 This is useful for people wanting to sell a piece of appreciated property without paying the capital gains tax.
 After the sale, the donor will get a fixed or variable life-income along with a significant tax deduction.
 This can be useful for people looking to retire or retirees.
 After the trust terminates the remainder will be passed on to Ngakpa International.

-To give a planned gift, please contact Info@Ngakpa.org.
+To give a planned gift or for more information, please contact Info@Ngakpa.org.